wp-plugins/si-contact-form/readme.txt

 Features:
 --------
- * Super customizable Options from Admin panel.
+ * Super easy customizable Options from Admin settings page.
- * Multi-Form feature that allows you to have many different forms on your site.
+ * Multi-Form feature that allows you to have as many different forms as you need.
+ * Optional extra fields of any type: text, textarea, checkbox, radio, select, attachment, date, fieldset(group).
+ * File attachments are supported, see here for details: http://wordpress.org/support/topic/416371
+ * Can hide subject and message fields for use as a newsletter signup.
+ * Supports sending mail to multiple departments.
+ * Optional redirect to any URL after message sent.
+ * Optional autoresponder E-mail message.
+ * Valid coding for HTML, XHTML, HTML STRICT, Section 508, and WAI Accessibility.
+ * JavaScript is not required.
  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.
  * Validates syntax of E-mail address.
- * Can hide subject and message fields for use as a newsletter signup.
- * Optional redirect to any URL after message sent.
- * Valid coding for HTML, XHTML, Section 508, and WAI Accessibility.
- * JavaScript is not required.
- * Setting to hide the CAPTCHA from logged in users and or admins.
+ * CAPTCHA can be turned off or hidden from logged in users and or admins.
  * Multi "E-mail to" contact support.
  * Auto form fill for logged in users.
  * Customizable form field titles.
  * Customizable CSS style.
- * Optional extra fields of any type: text, textarea, checkbox, radio, select, date.
- * File attachments are supported, see here for details: http://wordpress.org/support/topic/416371
  * Sends E-mail with UTF-8 character encoding for US and International character support.
  * I18n language translation support (see FAQ)